I’m Not a Prayer, I Just Crèche A Lot

 We arrived at the barn and I guess I was a little surprised that there were other visitors.
 Once inside the completely darkened room, I knew why: This thing is pretty darn awesome.
 The display, which is 16 feet long and 6 feet deep, recently underwent a 3 year conservation/restoration project.
 It is considered an 18th-century Neapolitan crèche.
 The Crèche was given to the Abbey in 1949 by Loretta Hines Howard in memory of her husband.
 Mrs. Howard also gifted the Metropolitan Museum of Art with a similar Crèche some years later, one that is famously the centerpiece of the Museum’s Medieval Galleries every Christmas.

 Several art and museum professionals associated with the Metropolitan Museum of Art volunteered in the restoration of this thing.
-Rather impressive helpers for such an out-of-the-way collection.
-But, as I think you can see, it was well worth it.
-Here is a (surprisingly palatable) Flash presentation of some of the restoration.
+Rather impressive helpers for such an out-of-the-way collection, to say the least.